Technical Writer

 Computer Applications: MS Word | 7 |

 There are no standard education requirements for technical writers.
 In general, they need to be strong writers with excellent grammar.
-They need to understand plain language, presentation formats, and readability principles.
-They also need:
+They need to understand:

-Technical writers must keep up with new communications technologies, particularly those involving multimedia and the internet.
-They must keep their skills and knowledge current through professional development activities.
-These can include continuing education courses, workshops, online courses and conferences, reading, and communicating with others in their field.
-An interest in emerging technologies is beneficial in helping writers develop and present information effectively.
+Technical writers must keep up with new communications technologies, such as those involving multimedia and the internet.
+An interest in emerging technologies can help technical writers develop and present information effectively.

 The following schools offer programs or courses that are related to this occupation but are not required to enter the field.